 The cake was made to look like two old worn-out cowboy boots.

-I gave goodie bags filled with western things and tied it in a bandana.
+Finally, I gave goodie bags filled with western things and tied it in a bandanna.
 The party was a success.

 Wild West birthday ideas and photos by: Aimee P. from Louisville, KY